najaeda/naja-verilog/README.md

 void moduleInterfaceCompletePort(const Port& port)
 ```

-Invoked for a complete interface port declaration, detailing port direction (input/output/inout) and size.
+Invoked for a complete interface port declaration, detailing port direction (input/output/inout) and in case of bus: msb and lsb.

 ```verilog
 module foo(input[3:0] a, output[0:3] b, inout c);